SUSHANT8402/GenAI_Course_Langchain/README.md

   ## DAY 4 - 3rd June,2025

 - Learning about python Data Structures
  - Learning about list
+ - learning about tuples data structures
+- Learning about NLP
  - Learning about corpus tokenization

+   ## DAY 5 - 5th June,2025

+- Learning about python Data Structures
+  - Lerning about dictionaries

+   ## DAY 6 - 10th June,2025
+- Learning about NLP
+ - Text Processing using stemming using NLTK

+   ## DAY 7 - 14th June,2025
+- Learning about NLP
+ - Text Processing using stemming using NLTK
+   - porter stemmer
+   - snowball stemmer